Cometslegacy/Weight_Tracker_CS360/README.md

-    Briefly summarize the requirements and goals of the app you developed.
-What user needs was this app designed to address?
+# Weight Tracker App

+## Overview
-      This project's goal was to create a basic android application that can help users track their weight and hit a target weight goal.
-We needed to be able to store currently entered weights into a database and allow users to have a basic login function, or continue as a guest.
+This project’s goal was to create a basic Android application that helps users track their weight and reach a target weight goal.
+The app allows users to:

-    What screens and features were necessary to support user needs and produce a user-centered UI for the app?
-How did your UI designs keep users in mind?
-Why were your designs successful?
-      Our first screen is the log-in screen.
-WHere the user can create a account locally and sign in, or continue as a guest.
-Then we needed the main screen, which allowed useres to see their target weight, current weight, and a list of previously entered weights to track their progress.
-We also included a very basic settings screen where users can enable SMS notifications for when their target weight is reached, and changing/updating their target weight
-    How did you approach the process of coding your app?
-What techniques or strategies did you use?
-How could those techniques or strategies be applied in the future?
-      I started by designing the UI on paper, then using androidstudio to replicate what I had drawn.
-I then started to code each function screen by screen.
-Trying to keep thing simple and easy to follow incase I had to come back later.
-    How did you test to ensure your code was functional?
-Why is this process important, and what did it reveal?
-      I tested the code by running the app in an emulator and testing the functionallity of the things I created.
-    Consider the full app design and development process from initial planning to finalization.
-Where did you have to innovate to overcome a challenge?
-      WHen it came to the database to store information, initially we were prompted to use SQLite, but when reading the documentation I saw that it was not recommended to use that, and instead use "Rooms" which are built in to android and are an abstraction layer around SQLite.
-Since the documentation said to use rooms, I decided to give it a try.
-    In what specific component of your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
-      The creation of the database, I feel especially proud of that because I feel like it was a very elegant solution and does exactly what it needs to do, and has the ability to be expanded to include more things if desired.
+- Store entered weights in a database
+- Track progress toward a target weight
+- Log in with a local account or continue as a guest

+## User Needs & UI Design
+The app was designed with a user-centered approach, focusing on simplicity and ease of use.

+**Screens and Features:**
+- **Login Screen** – Users can create a local account, log in, or continue as a guest
+- **Main Screen** – Displays target weight, current weight, and a history of previously entered weights
+- **Settings Screen** – Allows users to enable SMS notifications for reaching their target weight and update their target goal

+The UI was intentionally kept straightforward so users could focus on tracking progress without unnecessary distractions.

+## Development Approach
+- Began with paper sketches to plan the UI layout
+- Implemented screens in Android Studio based on those sketches
+- Built functionality screen by screen to keep the code organized and easy to revisit
+- Maintained a simple, modular structure to support future maintainability

+These strategies can be applied in future projects to improve clarity, structure, and adaptability.

+## Testing
+- Used the Android emulator to test functionality across screens
+- Verified login, weight entry, progress tracking, and settings behavior
+- Testing was critical for catching small issues early and confirming that the app worked as intended

+## Challenges and Innovation
+One major challenge was implementing the database.
+While SQLite was initially considered, the Android documentation recommended using Room, an abstraction layer over SQLite that simplifies database management.
+By adopting Room, the app gained cleaner code, better maintainability, and more flexibility for future expansion.

+## Successes
+The database implementation with Room was a standout success.
+It provided an elegant solution that not only met the project’s requirements but also left room for future feature expansion.
+This component highlighted strong problem-solving skills and adaptability to industry best practices.

+## Installation and Usage
+1. Clone this repository
+2. Open in Android Studio
+3. Build and run on an emulator or physical device